EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ## Uninstall

-With one command uou can stop the VM, remove all of the VM data, and uninstall the service.
+With one command you can stop the VM, remove all of the VM data, and uninstall the service.

 ```